What Is the Final Paycheck for a Terminated Employee?

 Termination Process of Employment

-How Do You Process the Final Paycheck For a Terminated Employee?
+How Do You Process the Final Paycheck for a Terminated Employee?

 - Confirm the last day of work.

-- Calculate the final wages due.
+- Calculate the final wages due, including overtime, bonuses, and commissions.

-- Issue the final paycheck.
+- Issue the final paycheck by your state's deadline.

-- Notify the appropriate parties.
+- Notify the appropriate parties and file the required paperwork.

 Final Paycheck Laws by State